 SML3.0 has changed mods over to be Unreal Plugins, which is how mods work in most other Unreal games, and how the eventual officially supported mods will work.

 This means that instead of mod content being mounted in

 it will now be in

-SML3.0 has a system to automatically redirect old modded content to their new locations, so this Should™ mean that, assuming you put assets in the same places within your plugin as they were in your SML2.0 content folder, SML2.0 saves will eventually work in SML3.0 (see disclaimer at the top of the page about current save-related issues).
+SML3.0 has a system to automatically redirect old modded content to their new locations.
+This means that, assuming you put assets in the same places within your plugin as they were in your SML2.0 content folder, modded content in SML2.0 saves will work in SML3.0.

 To update your mod, you will have to do, at minimum, the following steps:

 Rename the install folder of your current version of the engine/editor (described in the section below) so you can reference it while updating

 Install the new engine/editor as described in the section below

 Perform the project setup steps described in the Getting Started guide, which includes getting the new SML version and new Starter Project, as well as integrating a new Wwise version.